KoshkinaKate/DBdealership-project/README.md

 # DB dealership project

-## Description of the Project
+## Description of
+the Project

-This Java console application is designed to streamline the ordering process for a customizable Fresh & Fit sandwich shop.
-The application allows users to build a sandwich order by selecting various ingredients, including bread types, toppings, and sauces, and also add drinks and chips.
-This tool is intended for both customers of a virtual deli and backend administrators who want a seamless way to handle custom orders.
-The application's purpose is to simplify order management, ensure accurate pricing, and provide a receipt of the final order.
+This Java console application is designed to streamline the management of a car dealership.
+The application allows users to perform a variety of tasks, such as searching for vehicles, adding new vehicles to inventory, creating sales or lease contracts, and removing vehicles.
+This tool is intended for both dealership staff and backend administrators who need a seamless way to manage inventory and contracts.
+The application's purpose is to simplify inventory and contract management, ensure accurate processing, and provide a clear record of all actions.

 ## User Stories

-- As a user, I want to have an option to place an order so that I can start choosing items to purchase.
+- As a user, I want to have an option to search for vehicles by criteria like price range, make, model, year, color, mileage, and type so that I can easily find the vehicles I am interested in.
-- As a user, I want to be able to pick between items like a sandwich, drink, and chips so that I can customize my order with the available options.
+- As a manager, I want the ability to add new vehicles to inventory so that the database stays up-to-date with the dealership’s offerings.
-- As a user, I want to have the ability to customize my sandwich by selecting bread type, adding meat, cheese, and other toppings, and choosing sauces so that I can create a sandwich to my taste.
+- As a manager, I want to create sales contracts by entering details like VIN, sale date, and price so that transactions are properly recorded.
-- As a user, I want the ability to get a receipt with the items so that I have a record of my order.

 ## Setup

 Instructions on how to set up and run the project using IntelliJ IDEA.